Category: Uncategorized

 Heritage Meets Fashion: Indigenous Rights, Intellectual Property, and Emerging Developments

-This article is authored by Aminesh Nayan Gogoi, Editor-in-Chief, Fashion Law IP Blog.
+This article is authored by Priyansh Kanawat, a third year B.A.
+LL.B.
+(Hon’s) student at the National Law University and Judicial Academy, Assam.
 The article traces how international IP law, rooted in Western ideals of individual authorship, often leaves Indigenous creativity in the public domain, inviting misuse.
-In response, countries and institutions are turning to sui generis protections, documentation systems like India’s Traditional Knowledge Digital…
+In response, countries and institutions are turning to sui…

 -